balthazarneveu/interactive_pipe/readme.md

 - The `color_choice` list will be turned into a nice dropdown menu.
 Default value here will be red as this is the first element of the list!
 ----------

-:bulb: Can filters communicate together?
+💡 Can filters communicate together?
 Yes, using the `context` proxy from `interactive_pipe`.
 - Check carefully how we stored the image average of the flat image in context.
 - This value will be available to other filters.